seominseok0429/Implicit-Stacked-Autoregressive-Model-for-Video-Prediction/README.md

 ### Our typhoon data set and experimental results will be published soon.
 [2023.06.01]
 (This is not included in our report. prediction +10 hours)

-### The current code takes longer to train than this paper, but has been updated to a much higher performance version.

 ![gt](https://user-images.githubusercontent.com/33244972/228428350-33d705c7-61ee-4f08-b5f3-8b42c57a6ffb.gif)